Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_INDX_Toolboard.md

 | ^^ |  | boardtemp | MCU board temperature |
 | ^^ | Coil FFC | coiltemp | Scanning Z probe coil temperature |

-### Configuring the induction heater and IR sensor
+### Configuring the induction heater, IR temperature sensor and heatsink fan

 The thermopile sensor is configured using the M308 command with sensor type `"thermopile_tpis.object"` and pin name `"i2c"`.
 As well as the main output which provides nozzle temperature, it has two additional outputs, which may be used for monitoring.
 Auxiliary output 1 has type `"thermopile_tpis.ambient"` and is the ambient temperature reported by the thermopile sensor.
 Auxiliary output 2 has type `"thermopile_tpis.environment"` and is the temperature of the nozzle surround reported by the auxiliary thermistor.